get-set-fetch/extension/packages/admin/README.md

 Bundled as a single page app with the help of react-router-dom.

 The following sections are available, either static or based on json-schemas:
+- getting-started
+- projects
+- sites
+- scenarios
+- plugins
+- logs
 - settings
-- logs
-- plugins
-- scenarios
-- sites
-- projects

 ## Roadmap
-- add a "Getting Started" section with out-of-the-box working examples
+- update the "Getting Started" section with out-of-the-box, template based examples
 - internationalization